-FIGURE 2-1 STUDY AREA AND POTENTIAL HABITAT OF THE UTE LADIES'-TRESSES ORCHID SURVEY
+FIGURE 2-1 STUDY AREA FOR AND POTENTIAL HABITAT OF THE UTE LADIES'-TRESSES ORCHID SURVEY

 The Interim Survey Requirements for Ute ladies'-tresses orchid issued November 23, 1992 by the USFWS provides guidance for conducting surveys for Ute ladies'-tresses orchid (USFWS 1992).
-This methodology was adapted to guide surveys within the Project Area.
+This methodology will bewas adapted to guide surveys within the Project Area.
 Typically, this survey protocol requires 3 years of surveys because the species may not flower every year.
 However, because Ute ladies'-tresses orchid is known to be present in the Project Area, a single year of surveys may suffice to confirm the current status of the population.

-The 2019 surveys for Ute ladies'-tresses orchid were completed in August 2019 to correspond with flowering.
-Based on the results of the 2019 surveys and consultation with regulatory agencies and stakeholders, PacifiCorp will determine whether additional survey years are warranted.
-The timing of any additional surveys will be based on flowering of known populations.
+Following completion of the first year's survey (starting in The 2019 and including the flowering windowsurveys for Ute ladies'-tresses orchid were completed in August 2020),2019 to correspond with flowering.
+Based on the results of the 2019 surveys and consultation with regulatory agencies and stakeholders, PacifiCorp will determine whether additional survey years are warranted based on consultation with regulatory agencies and stakeholders.
+Surveys must be conducted during the flowering window, typically late-July through August.
+Survey.
+The timing of any additional surveys will be adjusted based on flowering morphology of nearby known populations.

 For the 2019 survey work, the entire Project Area was evaluated to identify areas of potentially suitable habitat, using a combination of aerial imagery and on-the-ground reconnaissance.
 Areas that were determined to contain potentially suitable habitat were surveyed via pedestrian surveys to provide complete survey coverage of those habitats.
+Figure 2-1Areas to be surveyed will include potentially suitable habitat based on the literature and the habitat where local populations are known to occur.
+The Project Area will be reviewed using a combination of aerial photo and field reconnaissance to determine areas where suitable habitat exists.
+As such areas are identified, they will be included in the detailed field surveys.
+Surveys are expected to focus on the South Marsh and the North Marsh areas of Cutler Reservoir.

-Figure 2-1 shows areas inside the Project Boundary where potentially suitable habitat occurs.
+shows areas inside the Project Boundary where potentially suitable habitat occurs.
 Potentially suitable habitat occurs in a very fine mosaic pattern with adjacent unsuitable habitat within these polygons.
 Topographic changes of less than a foot can make an area either too wet or too dry to be potentially suitable habitat, in combination with the occurrence of localized areas of groundwater discharge.
 Horizontally, these changes can occur in less than 10 feet.
 The complex interaction of habitat variables at very fine scales requires determinations of suitable habitat to be made in the field.
 Based on the in-field habitat determination, suitable habitat was surveyed with 100 percent pedestrian survey coverage and data were collected on occurrences of Ute ladies'-tresses orchids.

-The 2019 surveys were executed in early August when known local populations of Ute-ladies' tresses orchids were blooming and easily locatable.
-Existing data, aerial imagery, and on-the-ground reconnaissance were used to identify potentially suitable habitat and prioritize detailed field survey locations.
-The survey work was conducted outside of the reservoir drawdown window in fall 2019, and prior to the issuance of FERC's Study Plan Determination.
+Surveys will focus on the late-July through The 2019 surveys were executed in early August timeframe, when the known local populations of Ute-ladies' tresses orchids are were blooming and easier to locate easily locatable.
+Existing data will be collected, organized, aerial imagery, and on-the-ground reconnaissance were used to identify potentially suitable habitat and prioritize detailed field survey locations.
+Work can be The survey work was conducted outside of the reservoir drawdown window in October 2019 fall 2019, and prior to the issuance of FERC's Study Plan Determination.

-The Study Plan Master Schedule (Appendix C) provides the outline for study implementation for individual studies for 2019 and 2020.
-Appendix C includes the estimated start and completion dates for each study, and the estimated filing dates for the 6-month progress update and the ISR.
+The Proposed Study Plan Master Schedule (Appendix BC) provides the outline for study implementation for individual studies for 2019 and 2020.
+Appendix BC includes the estimated start and completion dates for each study, and the estimated filing date of dates for the 6-month progress reportupdate and for the ISR.